Lifailon/TorAPI/README.md

 This project is inspired by ✨ [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api) for Russian-speaking torrent providers.

-Two types of queries are supported:
+Implemented:

-- **Search by title**, in which we will get all available distributions from the specified torrent tracker (its ID and brief information with a link to download the torrent file).
+- **Search by title** to get all available distributions from a specified torrent tracker (its ID and brief information with a link to download the torrent file) or from all trackers at once.
-- **Search by ID** of the specified provider, where we will get additional information: hash for direct download through torrent-client, links to Kinopoisk and IMDb databases, detailed description of the movie or TV series, as well as the content of the torrent-file (list and size of files).
+- **Search by ID** of the specified provider to get additional information (hash for direct download via torrent-client, links to Kinopoisk and IMDb databases, detailed description of the movie or series, as well as the content of the torrent-distribution).

 📄 Released under the [MIT license](https://github.com/Lifailon/TorAPI/blob/rsa/LICENSE).